HandsOnDataViz/leaflet-maps-with-google-sheets/README.md

 See Steps G or H in the tutorial https://handsondataviz.org/leaflet-maps-with-google-sheets.html

 #### Problem: The map I created here before September 2020 is not working
 Google Sheets changed its API from version 3 to version 4 in September 2020, which breaks prior versions of the map, so we made several updates to the code.
-To make your pre-Sept 2020 maps work again, here are two options, A and B:
+To make your pre-Sept 2020 maps work again, here are three options, A-B-C:

 Option A: Use your existing code and pull your data from CSV files rather than a linked Google Sheet.

-1. Go to your linked Google Sheet, download each tab as a CSV file, and rename them in this format: Options.csv, Points.csv, etc.
+1. Go to your linked Google Sheet, and for each tab, *File > Download* in CSV format, and rename them this way: Options.csv, Points.csv, etc.
 2. Log into the web interface of your GitHub map repo.
-3. Go to *add file > create a file* and type in `csv/` to create a subfolder by that name.
+3. Create a new subfolder named `csv` in your GitHub repo.
+Go to *Add file > Create a file* and type in `csv/`.
+The forward slash indicates it is a folder, not a file).
-4. Upload each CSV file you created into this new subfolder in GitHub.
+4. Upload each CSV file you created into this new `csv` subfolder in GitHub.
 The code automatically searches for CSV files before searching for a linked Google Sheet, which means your Google Sheet is no longer needed.
-Note: Only create a csv subfolder for our pre-Sept 2020 code.
-Post-Sept 2020 code looks for csv files at the root or main level of your repo, not in a subfolder.

 OR

-Option B: Use our new code.
+Option B: Make a copy of our newer code by clicking the green 'Use template' button.
+Migrate any media or geodata content from your old repo to your new repo.
+Reconnect your Google Sheet to your new repo.

-- Make a GitHub pull request to pull our new code into your repo, and relink it to your Google Sheet.
+OR

-- Or make a brand-new copy of our code template, and link it to your Google Sheet.
+Option C: Use GitHub Desktop to move copies of the newer code (index.html, scripts folder, etc.) into your repo via your local computer.

 ## Credits (and licenses)
 Developed by [Ilya Ilyankou](https://github.com/ilyankou) and [Jack Dougherty](https://github.com/jackdougherty) with support from Trinity College CT, and inspired by Code for Atlanta mapsfor.us (2016) https://github.com/codeforatlanta/mapsforus (BSD-3-Clause)